 - increase the update of renewable energy generation;

 - reduce greenhouse gas emissions.

 This targeted funding recognises the capacity and capability constraints often faced by community renewable energy groups.
-The Victorian Government announced nine successful grant recipients on 18 December 2018.
-There are nine projects awarded funding under this program.
+To find more information about RCP, visit Community Energy.